-The maximum number of absences in a summer class is three (3) per semester (the equivalent of two (2) weeks of instruction).
+The maximum number of absences in a MW or T-TR class is four (4) per semester (the equivalent of two (2) weeks of instruction).
 The only excused absences are for officially recognized TC student club activities or for Texarkana College official business.
 Please Note: Illness and doctor appointments do not qualify as an excused absence.